A self contained full house for use on your property or on vacation.

 Companies that provide RV certification...

 These are the rules put in place by your local town or county to say what types of houses they will allow on the various plots.
 They might for example decide that they only want houses that are more than 1200sqft and no more than 5 houses per acre.
+They tend to do this in order to establish a lucrative tax base.
 The good news is that many jurisdictions are starting to see Tiny Houses as a way of solving their affordable housing problem.

 As a first step, enlightened local authorities are likely to change their zoning rules to allow a tiny house as a second dwelling on a plot with an existing regular house.